djuliannader/GrossPitaevskiiSCF/README.md

 Nader, D. J., and E. Serrano-Ensástiga.
 "A numerical study of the Bose-Einstein condensates in a double-well trap using finite differences." arXiv preprint arXiv:2402.05735 (2024).

-For change the potential go to file potential.jl
+For changing the potential go to file potential.jl